 * a short description.

 * name of author and licence.

 * one photo (one required, but several recommended)

 * if help support is available or not, if yes, how.
 If no support is provided, this must appears.

-* the Dolibarr version the module is compatible with (both mininum and maximum version must be provided.
+* the Dolibarr version the module is compatible with (both minimum and maximum version must be provided.
 Must be values with format x.y.z, "dev" is not allowed as a value since it is not a version and * is allowed only for third part of version, like x.y.*).

-You can sell your module from any other platform at any price, but it is not allowed to put on dolistore product description or notes, links to other "selling" platforms where your product can also be available.
+You can sell your module from any other platform at any price, but it is not allowed to put on dolistore product description or notes, links or mention to other "selling" platforms where your product can also be available.
 If such links are found somewhere in module's description card, the foundation can remove it from description or completely disable the module or seller account.

 When several modules, compatible with same version of Dolibarr, are too similar, the foundation reserves the right not to validate the modules submitted after the first, in order to avoid copying and pasting module (possible by the GPL).
 If a module is not updated within 4 months after the release of a new version of Dolibarr, the foundation will accept the module is published by another vendor (than original author) that had ported the module in the recent version of Dolibarr, in order to avoid that some modules are abandoned.
 Furthermore, the association may, without warning, disable modules on too old version of Dolibarr.